Watch Netflix's 'Selling Sunset' Season 2 With Us

 Amanza invites everyone to a beachfront party at one of her Malibu listings (with the owner's permission, obviously).
 The dress code for this party?
 "Obviously slut," cracks Christine.
 Heather talks about Tarek's upcoming birthday, and mentions that she texted his ex-wife to talk to her about it.
 It's surprising to Amanza, who's a single mom and thinks it's great that Heather and Tarek's ex are in communication.
 She's never met her ex's girlfriend even though she spends time with her kids, but she's a little alarmed at how quickly Heather has met Tarek's children.

 Heather immediately gets defensive, but Amanza explains that she's just worried for the kids because she knows from experience how tough the situation is.
-Heather, unfortunately, doesn't really internalize that Amanza is mostly complimenting her for how she's handling the situation, and instead fixates on Amanza criticizing her relationship.
+Heather, unfortunately, doesn't really internalise that Amanza is mostly complimenting her for how she's handling the situation, and instead fixates on Amanza criticising her relationship.

 Real Estate Porn: It's gotta be that gorgeous $10 million Doheny dream home, right?